philip696/sales_wheel/README.md

 # Important Database Constraints

-The backend enforces critical business rules.
+The database is responsible for enforcing important business rules.

 ## Attendance

-`attendance.status` is controlled by backend logic.
+Attendance status is controlled by backend logic.

 The frontend cannot independently approve attendance.

 ## One Spin Per Store Per Day

-The `spins` table has a uniqueness constraint on:
+The `spins` table enforces uniqueness for:

 ```text
 (sales_id, store_id, spin_date)
 ```

-This prevents a user from obtaining multiple spins for the same store on the same day.
+This prevents a sales user from obtaining multiple spins for the same store on the same day.

 ## Store Radius

-`stores.radius_meters` is constrained to a valid range.
+Store radius is stored with the store configuration and constrained by the database.

 ## Reward Probability

-Reward probability is stored server-side and is used for weighted reward selection.
+Reward probability is stored server-side and used for weighted reward selection.

 ---